postfinance/swiss-hacks/README.md

 consult https://quarkus.io/guides/maven-tooling.

 ### OpenAI

-For access to OpenAI, please ask the mentors to receive a token.
+For access to [OpenAI Platform](https://openai.com/api/), please ask the mentors to receive a token.
+You're free to use any other language model on your on behalf.

-*Example:*
+**Example using Python:**

 ```python
 from openai import OpenAI
 client = OpenAI(api_key="<YOUR_TOKEN>")